freeCodeCamp/chapter/CONTRIBUTING.md

 ## Manual Mode

-This is a much lighter development footprint than _Docker Mode_, but you will need to manually manage the client-server, PostgreSQL database, and API server.
+This is a much lighter development footprint than _Docker Mode_, but you will need to manually manage the client-server, database, and API server.

+**Prerequisite**: PostgreSQL must exist and be [configured](#database).

 Set _IS_DOCKER=_ to blank in [_.env_](#env-configuration-file).

-A [PostgreSQL](https://www.postgresql.org/download/) database will need to be running and [configured](#database).

 Run `npm run both` to start the api-server and client-server: